On Your Feet!: Film adaptation

 On April 24, 2024, it was announced that a film adaptation is in early development at Sony Pictures and Davis Entertainment.
 Lissette Feliciano will direct from her own screenplay adaptation as her second feature-length film following her directorial debut Women Is Losers (2021).
 Gloria and Emilio Estefan and John Davis will produce, with John Fox executive producing.
+On October 17, 2025, it was announced that Rachel Zegler will play as Gloria Estefan.